JacobRobinson/ecompbackend/README.md

 I also did account numbers wrong.
 Should be strings.
 Rookie mistake.
 This is why I love TDD - it protects you from yourself.

+A better way to do the tests would be to store test data in a 'test data repo' somewhere that is disconnected from the code repo itself.
+The there would be a 'beforeEach' function in Mocha that can load a very large ES6 Map with the test name or function hash as the key and the data as the value.

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.